Depression and Mood Dysregulation Disorder in Children and Adolescents

 For most adolescents, a combination of psychotherapy and medications is more effective than either alone.
 But for younger children, treatment is less clear.
 Psychotherapy alone may be tried first, and medications are used only if needed.
 Individual psychotherapy, group therapy, and family therapy may be beneficial.
 Doctors also advise family members and the school on how they can help children continue to function and learn.

 In children, as in adults, depression often recurs.
 Children and adolescents should be treated for at least 1 year after symptoms have disappeared.
-If children have had two or more episodes of major depression, they may be treated indefinitely.
+If children have had 2 or more episodes of major depression, they may be treated indefinitely.

 Antidepressants and suicide